Assistant Classroom Teacher

 Role model appropriate adult/child interaction consistent with established Early Childhood Best Practices.

-Assist to ensure each enrolled child on the caseload receives a developmental, sensory, hearing & vision and behavioral screening and nutritional assessment within forty-five (45) days of his/her entry into the Program.
+Ensure each enrolled child on the caseload receives a developmental, sensory, hearing and vision, behavioral screening and nutritional assessment within the timeframe described in the Head Start Performance Standards.

-Participate in two (2) parent/teacher conferences and assist with home visits.
+Participate in three parent/teacher conferences and assist with home visits.

 Assist each enrolled family to develop and implement a Child Development Plan (CDP) for their child(ren).